dahawk/restic_postgres_backup/README.md

 There are no default values behind these variables, you have to provide all  of them!

 For the values and meanings of the RESTIC_* variables and other variables you may have to set check out the [Restic Docs](https://restic.readthedocs.io/en/latest/040_backup.html#environment-variables)

+## Postgres Versions

+In order to support multiple postgres versions the build has been made configurable via the *build-arg* flag (e.g. `docker build -t imagename --build-arg POSTGRESVERSION=13`).
+If left out, the default value for the build is 14 which, as of writing, will build an image for postgres version 14.0, based on alpine linux 3.14.

+In testing I found out that specifying the intended postgres version too closely there is a higher risk of hitting a non existent image (i.e. version 13.0 only has the tag alpine available but not alpine 3.14).
+Therefore I recommend specifying the postgres version by major version only.
+This will pull the latest alpine based image available.

 ## Other stuff